ctkelley/SIAMFANLEquations.jl/README.md

 This is version v0.3.3.

-The solvers are stable.
-I'll tag this version when everything for Chapter 3 is done.
+The solvers are stable and the notebook <--> print book maps are done.
+The draft of Chapter 3 is finished.

+Next up: v0.4.0: Anderson acceleration

 The plan is, for x > 2.